rcruces/MRI_analytic_tools/Freesurfer_preprocessing/README.md

 **d.** When all processing is done you will have all the NIFTIS and the FreeSurfer outputs on the same directory, you might want to change the NIFTIS to somewhere else but is up to you.
 > For further information check the [FreeSurfer official webpage](http://surfer.nmr.mgh.harvard.edu/fswiki/RecommendedReconstruction)

-## Step 4: Quality Check of the FreeSurfer output
+## Step 4: Quality Check of the FreeSurfer Cutput
 ### 4.1 Directory outputs
 Once all the processing is done, first check the log files for errors.
 You can also list each output directory, they should contain the folowing directories:
 > `bem  label  mri  scripts  src  stats  surf  tmp  touch  trash`